Frosinone Calcio: Foundation and early years

-The first corporate colors, as specified in the articles of association in article IV, were red and blue, taken from the city coat of arms.
+The first corporate colours, as specified in the articles of association in article IV, were red and blue, taken from the city coat of arms.

-It showed a rampant lion on a red background and a blue cross band with the motto "Bellator Frusino".
+It showed a rampant lion on a red background and a blue cross band with the motto "Bellator Frusino", given by Sillo Italico, when the city refused to surrender to Hannibal's armies.
 Given the cost of the uniforms of the time, it is unlikely that the rossoblu uniform was worn from the beginning.